Digitopia/DigiSimpler/README.md

 <<<<<<< HEAD

+DigiSampler is a simple and intuitive virtual sampler that allows you to quickly grab a sound file and start playing.
+It is a modified version of "Simpler", from Rui Penha (http://ruipenha.pt/software/simpler/)

 DigiSimpler is free software: you can redistribute it and/or modify
     it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or